-In 1990, when I began teaching, I founded the Cape Ann Piano Studio.
-Since then I have been dedicated to teaching children and adults how to play the piano.
-I try to instill in my students a lifelong love of music; I want them to enjoy the gift of being able to play music their entire lives.
+On a break from graduate school in 1988, I taught my first lessons in a tiny guitar shop in Saratoga Springs in upstate New York.
+In 1990, I moved back home to Gloucester and founded the Cape Ann Piano Studio.
+Since then I have been wholly dedicated to teaching children and adults how to play the piano.
+My goal as a teacher is to instill in my students a lifelong love of music; I want them to enjoy the gift of being able to play music their entire lives.
 Learning to play the piano—like any musical instrument—is a challenging and rewarding life experience.
-In every lesson my goal as teacher is to nurture the growth and development of each student’s individual creativity and discoveries at the piano.
+In every lesson I strive to nurture the growth and development of each student’s individual creativity and discoveries at the piano.

 - patience and encouragement

 - keen knowledge of repertoire, including classical, jazz, and popular styles

 - enthusiasm and a sense of humor

 - a lifelong passion and devotion to my profession as a teacher, mentor, coach for all my students, young, and the young at heart.

 My goal as your child’s piano teacher is a rewarding and enjoyable experience learning to play the piano!

 Want to give your child the gift of music?
 Learn more about getting started here.

 Click here for reviews from parents, students, and teachers about my program.

 A student performs live at an Annual Spring recital.